benochi/n15/README.md

 ### Thank You for Contributing!

 Your contributions help make this project better and more useful for everyone.
-We appreciate your effort and collaboration!
+I appreciate your effort and collaboration!